angusYuhao/Money-Manager/README.md

     - The server will use today’s date as the sell date, and update the quantity, book cost...etc. accordingly
     - If the user sells all of his/her shares of a particular stock, the entry will be deleted
     - If the user sells less than all of their shares of a stock, then the stock entry will be updated in the database, as well as the table

+Link to live stock npm module: https://www.npmjs.com/package/yahoo-finance
+> **Note:** We noticed that this API was slightly inconsistent, our API requests would sometimes not work as expected

 ### Sort buttons
 Will sort the stock entries in the table based on the category selected.